 No, silver 500 isn’t magnetic.
 It’s diamagnetic.
 This means 500 silver generates a weak opposing magnetic field when exposed to a magnetic field.

-Silver 500 is diamagnetic because copper and pure silver are diamagnetic metals.
+Silver 500 is diamagnetic because both copper and pure silver are diamagnetic metals.

 No, silver 500 isn’t hypoallergenic.
 It’s allergenic.

-500 silver contains 50% silver and 50% copper or zinc. or both.
-Silver is hypoallergenic, but copper and zinc are allergenic to people with sensitive skin.
+500 silver contains 50% silver and 50% copper (and occasionally zinc).
+Silver is hypoallergenic, to nearly everyone (there’re edge cases of course) but copper and zinc are allergenic to people with sensitive skin.

 This means items made of 500 silver have too much copper and zinc for people with sensitive skin to comfortably wear or use.